NischayHR-11/JAVA-DSA/README.md

+Here's the revised README without direct links to individual files, focusing only on directories:

+---

 # JAVA-DSA

 This repository contains Java implementations of various Data Structures and Algorithms (DSA).
 The code is organized in a way that makes it easy to find and understand each concept.